azaand/IBM-Smarter-Planet/README.md

 - When it asks you to activate, select the "Register" option and enter the credentials you created before
 - Open the IBM-Smarter-Planet project file
 - Open the WebStorm built-in terminal
-- Using the quick start installation for the Mother sensor visit https://sen.se/developers/documentation/ or:
-    -$ pip install sense-python-client
 - Using AngularJS https://angularjs.org
     -Install Grunt
         -$ npm install -g grunt-cli